JPMorgan's larger than life Achilles brought to heel

 One, pausing on the marble steps of the grandiose building overlooking Westminster Cathedral, said: "I know who Achilles is but I don't know him well.
 People here keep to themselves."

-Other neighbors said he travelled a lot, while a member of staff at the block, who described Macris as "really nice and polite", said the banker and his family were not there often.
+Other neighbours said he travelled a lot, while a member of staff at the block, who described Macris as "really nice and polite", said the banker and his family were not there often.

 One former colleague said Macris had a broad range of interests and could hold a conversation on any topic.